West Klosterman Preserve

 The PCSB purchased the land to build a school with funds designated in the PCSB’s budget and is an asset of the PCSB.
 If a PCSB asset is sold the funds must be accounted as a return for the sale of the asset and the funds raised help pay for educational needs.
 Although we pay taxes to both the PCSB and the County of Pinellas, they are two separate entities.
 Their funds are not mixed.

 We have been in touch with many of the major environmental and conservation organizations.
 They are sympathetic to our cause, but our mission of saving smaller preservation areas is not a match with their programs which are designed to identify and preserve large parcels of land, Those that could contribute have made contributions, such as the Clearwater Audubon Society and Suncoast Sierra Club, and we are grateful for their support.
-Likewise, our campaign to save the smaller parcels does not fit most foundation and government programs.
+Likewise, our campaigns to save the smaller parcels do not fit most foundation and government programs.
 We have submitted over 25 grant applications with targeted agencies, with only one successful grant award from a small, local foundation.

 No, everyone is a volunteer and all Board Members have also donated funds and personal time to help saving the West Klosterman Preserve.
 Many other volunteers and donors serve as team members.
 (KC)